How to Find a Ghostwriter You'll Love (in 10 Simple Steps)

 Don’t be afraid to explore what a particular writer might be willing to do to make it possible for you to work with them.
 Writers want to earn what they’re worth, but the total value isn’t always about the money, alone.

 Toni Robino is one of North America’s most sought-after “ghosts” and collaborators for leading publishers, with titles on the New York Times best-seller list.
 In addition to writing, she teaches BookWalk: Journey from Dream to Publication, a virtual writing program where new authors learn how to write their best books — step-by-step.

-If you have any other questions on how to hire a ghostwriter (or anything at all), just drop us a message in the comments below.
+If you have any other questions or thoughts, just drop us a message in the comments below.